andrewleverette/clojulator/README.md

 It is intended to be used as a tool for me to practice building practical applications in Clojure.
 I would appreciate any custructive feedback.
 If you have any suggestions or feedback, please feel free to open an issue.

-This project is still a work in progress and I will continure to improve it.
+This project is still a work in progress and I will continue to improve it.

 ---